dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 This instructs `socat` to listen on port 8080 and forward requests to `10.0.0.11:8080`.

-Next we'll need to make sure a `MASQUERADE` is being performed on requests coming from the local network into our `bridge_home` device.
-This can configured by running:
+Next, we'll need to make sure a `MASQUERADE` is being performed on requests coming from the local network into our `bridge_home` device.
+This can be configured by running:

 ```bash
 sudo iptables --table nat --append POSTROUTING --source 127.0.0.1 --out-interface bridge_home -j MASQUERADE